sudhan247/Public-APIs-List-Crawler/README.md

 a.
 Steps to run your code.
 As less steps we are to run, better for you (Hint: Docker)

 b.
-Details of all the tables and their schema, [with commands to recreate them if possible]
+Details of all the tables and their schema.

 c.
 What is done from “Points to achieve” and number of entries in your table